Faculty Mentor Department

 GLI Capstone Project

 Vaccaro, Dakota; Anderson, Kaitlyn; Clark, Lauren; Gluhosky, Ellie; Lutch, Sarah; and Lachman, Spencer, "Inquiries of Entomophagy: Developing and Determining the Efficacy of Youth-Based Curriculum" (2019).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 226.

 © Copyright 2019 Dakota Vaccaro, Kaitlyn Anderson, Lauren Clark, Ellie Gluhosky, Sarah Lutch, and Spencer Lachman